- Article Type: General

 Less common, is the case where the operation requires "root" and root is not the owner.
 (See KB 16384-30673.)

 Another less common cause can be where the owner is correct but the permissions for the owner do not permit the required operation. chmod can be used to correct this.
 See KB's 16384-25905 and 8192-2343.
+This command can be used to give read, write, and execute permission to all users for directory xxxxx:

 - Article last edited: 10/8/2013